This page provides levee information and resources detailed for Cooperating Technical Partners (CTPs), engineers, surveyors, and mapping contractors.

 A comprehensive catalog of levee-related publications and resources related to accreditation and other levee topics is available at the FEMA Levee Resources Library.

 FEMA and USACE management and staff coordinate closely on levee system issues.
 On November 13, 2014, the USACE issued a memorandum that provides policy guidance for the inspection of levee systems in the USACE programs.
 The USACE memorandum helps clarify the responsibilities of USACE and FEMA staff for notifying levee owners of the condition of their levee systems.
 The USACE memorandum also explains the data required to credit levee systems for reducing the hazard from floods.
-FEMA and USACE staff collaboratively developed this memorandum and FEMA incorporated this into the Levee Guidance Document to cover situations where levee systems in the USACE program are evaluated for accreditation on FIRMs.
+FEMA and USACE staff collaboratively developed this memorandum and FEMA incorporated this into the Guidance for Flood Risk Analysis and Mapping, Levees, to cover situations where levee systems in the USACE program are evaluated for accreditation on FIRMs.

 Mapping Requirements for Levee System Construction and Restoration Projects